 - Soft cheeses

 These restrictions and guidelines are necessary in most cases of traditional braces, but you should speak with your orthodontist in Melbourne, FL directly about the changes you may need to make to your diet once you get your braces.
 The use of invisible braces, like the Invisalign program, has its own set of dietary guidelines that you’ll need to take into account.
-Above all, work with your orthodontist at Reddick Orthodontics to make sure your dental health is well cared for as you work to improve your smile.
+Above all, work with your orthodontist at Melbourne Orthodontics to make sure your dental health is well cared for as you work to improve your smile.
 Give us a call today!